PrudviRajBanala/HackerRank/README.md

 - In this challenge, we're going to use loops to help us do some simple math.

 Task
-- Given an integer, , print its first  multiples.
-Each multiple  (where ) should be printed on a new line in the form: N x i = result.
+- Given an integer,N , print its first 10 multiples.
+Each multiple Nxi (where 1<=i<=10) should be printed on a new line in the form: N x i = result.

 Input Format

-- A single integer, .
+- A single integer, N.

 Constraints
 - 2 <= N <= 20